mikhail-tsir/cs348project/README.md

 * Job seekers can view the (top 10) jobs most relevant to them.
   * If you sign up as a new user and log in as the new user, you will not be able to see postings, because the new user doesn't have any skills.
 The functionality to add/modify skills is not implemented yet, so you can't really appreciate this feature.
 To get around this, you can log in as an existing user: Try the email `Avi.Cha@gmail.com` (case sensitive) with the password `"password"`.
 This use should already have some pre-set skills.
   * This feature is implemented in `app/roles/jobseeker.py`

+ There are more features that were added since milestone 2, see report and video demo for details.

 #### Extra (bonus) features
 * Security: passwords are hashed and salted (see `app/util/auth_util.py`).